MTD ITSA: Who falls within the scope?

 • You will also submit a Final Declaration (the MTD equivalent of the current Tax Return) which you cannot do until you submit your EOPS.
 This will confirm how much tax is due for the year.

-• There are transitional rules for businesses who don’t currently have a 31 March / 5 April year end – see our article for further guidance.
+• There are transitional rules for businesses who don’t currently have a 31 March / 5 April year end.

 Contact our experts